 With no required class times, you can study in the morning, at night or whenever is good for you.
 But activities, assignments and exams will still have due dates.

-All assignments are submitted directly to your professor through the online classroom.
+For the MS in Management, Strategy and Leadership program, all assignments are submitted directly to your professor through the online classroom.
 Exams are taken online, also through the online classroom.

 Your instructor will offer scheduled virtual office hours during which you can get additional help on material.
 You’ll also be able to communicate with classmates and use the online Michigan State University libraries.